zkyken/logseq/pages/org_mode_-_organize_your_life_in_plain_text!.md

 ## I have been using org-mode as my personal information manager for years now.
 I started small with just the default `TODO` and `DONE` keywords.
 I added small changes to my workflow and over time it evolved into what is described by this document.
 ## I still change my workflow and try new things regularly.
 This document describes mature workflows in my current org-mode setup.
 I tend to document changes to my workflow 30 days after implementing them (assuming they are still around at that point) so that the new workflow has a chance to mature.
 ## Some of the customized Emacs settings described in this document are set at their default values.
 This explicitly shows the setting for important org-mode variables used in my workflow and to keep my workflow behaviour stable in the event that the default value changes in the future.
 ## This document is available as an [org file](http://doc.norang.ca/org-mode.org) which you can load in Emacs and tangle with `C-c C-v C-t` which will create org-mode.el in the same directory as the org-mode.org file.
-This will extract all of the elisp examples in this document into a file you can include in your .emacs file.
+This will extract all of the elisp examples in this document into a file you can include in your .emacs file
 ---
 2 License
 ---